benjaminfvaughn/CATIA/CATVBAFuncRef.md

+CATIA automation is powerful and relatively simple if you're already familiar VBA.
+The challenge is learning which methods are available and how to use them.
+This list is my running record of methods that I have used in CATIA and their parent object.
+The notes were written from my experience using the function and what I though was important from the CAA API Documentation.

 *This is a list of CATVBA functions organized by object parent.
 The list also contains terse and basic implementation notes.
 Search this list using Ctrl+F. Pull requests are welcome.*

 # Object